d3b-center/dewrangle-python/README.md

 Add a volume to a study and hash the files in it.
 By default, the default billing group of the organization is used.
 Before hashing the files in a volume, the files are first listed.
 Listing and hashing are both run on [Cavatica](cavatica.sbgenomics.com/).
 Two report files are generated one for the list of files and one for file hashes.
 Currently, these reports must be manually downloaded.
-If a volume / bucket has already been loaded to the study the volume will be added to the study again and will be treated as a separate volume.
+If a volume / bucket has already been loaded to the study, the script will fail.
+If you wish to still add the volume, the `--skip` option can be used to reload the volume to the study.
+However, this will create a new version of the volume and require the other one to be deleted separately if desired.
 Additionally, if an error occurs at any step in the process, previous steps will not be rolled back.
 For example, if an error occurs launching the hash job, the volume will still be loaded to the study.

 ```
 python add_and_hash_volume.py -h
-usage: add_and_hash_volume.py [-h] [-p PREFIX] [-r REGION] [-g BILLING] -s STUDY -b BUCKET -c CREDENTIAL
+usage: add_and_hash_volume.py [-h] [-p PREFIX] [-r REGION] [-g BILLING] [--skip] -s STUDY -b BUCKET -c CREDENTIAL

 optional arguments:
   -h, --help            show this help message and exit